 Component 1: Experimentation and Participation in the Creative Arts

-Learning Goal 1.a: Children gain appreciation for and participate in the creative arts.
+Standard 1.a: Children gain an appreciation for and participate in the creative arts related to music & movement, drama, and the visual arts.

 - Use objects as tools to make sounds, for example, banging blocks together with adult help

-- Use facial expressions, sound (e.g., vocalizations, clapping), and movement to encourage singers or music to continue
+- Use facial expressions, sound (e.g., vocalization, clapping), and movement to encourage singers, music, or finger plays to continue or in response to cues.

 - Enjoy producing music and other sounds with simple instruments (e.g., triangles, tambourines, etc.)

-- Engage in more complex play sequences based on an understanding of everyday events and routines (e.g., pretending to drink from a cup and then saying “Ah!” when finished)
+- Engage in more complex play sequences based on an understanding of everyday events and routines (e.g., pretend to drink from a cup and then say “Ah!” when finished)

 - Dance to music in a group with support from adults